ALGOL 68: Definition process

 The first meeting of the ALGOL X group was held in Princeton University in May 1965.
 A report of the meeting noted two broadly supported themes, the introduction of strong typing and interest in Euler's concepts of 'trees' or 'lists' for handling collections.
+Although intended as a "short-term solution to existing difficulties", ALGOL X got as far as having a compiler made for it.
+This compiler was written by Douglas T. Ross of the Massachusetts Institute of Technology (MIT) with the Automated Engineering Design (AED-0) system, also termed ALGOL Extended for Design.

 At the second meeting in October in France, three formal proposals were presented, Niklaus Wirth's ALGOL W along with comments about record structures by C.A.R.
 (Tony) Hoare, a similar language by Gerhard Seegmüller, and a paper by Adriaan van Wijngaarden on "Orthogonal design and description of a formal language".
 The latter, written in almost indecipherable "W-Grammar", proved to be a decisive shift in the evolution of the language.
 The meeting closed with an agreement that van Wijngaarden would re-write the Wirth/Hoare submission using his W-Grammar.

 This seemingly simple task ultimately proved more difficult than expected, and the follow-up meeting had to be delayed six months.
 When it met in April 1966 in Kootwijk, van Wijngaarden's draft remained incomplete and Wirth and Hoare presented a version using more traditional descriptions.
 It was generally agreed that their paper was "the right language in the wrong formalism".
 As these approaches were explored, it became clear there was a difference in the way parameters were described that would have real-world effects, and while Wirth and Hoare protested that further delays might become endless, the committee decided to wait for van Wijngaarden's version.
 Wirth then implemented their current definition as ALGOL W.

 At the next meeting in Warsaw in October 1966, there was an initial report from the I/O Subcommittee who had met at the Oak Ridge National Laboratory and the University of Illinois but had not yet made much progress.
 The two proposals from the previous meeting were again explored, and this time a new debate emerged about the use of pointers; ALGOL W used them only to refer to records, while van Wijngaarden's version could point to any object.
-To add confusion, John McCarthy presented a new proposal for operator overloading and the ability to string together and or constructs, and Klaus Samelson wanted to allow anonymous functions.
+To add confusion, John McCarthy presented a new proposal for operator overloading and the ability to string together and and or constructs, and Klaus Samelson wanted to allow anonymous functions.
 In the resulting confusion, there was some discussion of abandoning the entire effort.
 The confusion continued through what was supposed to be the ALGOL Y meeting in Zandvoort in May 1967.